JetBrains/JetBrainsApiTest/CONTRIBUTING.md

 > </picture><br>
 >
 > JBR API doesn't care about visibility modifiers:
-> implementation can be private and in non-exported package,
+> the implementation can be private and in a package not exported by its module,
 > but still be discoverable by JBR API.